nitinronge91/Fleet-Wide-Breach-Master-Key-Attack-on-Electric-Vehicle-Ecosystem/README.md

  *Confirmed the key fob is unpaired from ECU*

- # Pairing Attacker key fob with vehicle:
+ # Pairing Attacker key fob with vehicle
 As stated in section ‘Key Fob pairing with Vehicle’ , for pairing the key fob after UDS routine started, user has to press lock and unlock button from key fob.
 We pressed lock and unlocked buttons from key fob at the same time and captured the signal using HackRF device and analysed the spectrum.
 We referred it as **‘key pairing signal’**.

 ![image](https://github.com/user-attachments/assets/7f681d41-f229-4339-b69d-da332b6720bd)